metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/03-CONTENT-GUIDELINES/Live-Video-Content.md

 [VISUAL: Professional title slide with webinar topic] [TONE: Authoritative but approachable, building immediate credibility]

 "Alright everyone, let's get started.
-I'm Mitch Metz, and I've spent the last [X] years helping custom home builders just like you transition from referral-dependent marketing to predictable, scalable marketing systems.
+I'm [Your Name], and I've spent the last [X] years helping design-build remodelers just like you transition from referral-dependent marketing to predictable, scalable marketing systems.

 Before we dive in, let me see who's here today.
 In the chat, tell me:
 - What size builder are you (revenue range is fine)